 Murphy sold the team after the season — but because of baseball’s arcane rights clauses, Cabrera’s player rights were somehow excluded from the sale.
 Under pressure from local baseball officials, Murphy sold El Pájaro to the minor league Indianapolis Indians in January 1913 for $1,500.
 The newspapers treated his sale as if a great civic leader were heading into retirement.
-“Cabrera was regarded as the best shortstop in the Connecticut League,” said the Courant, which described the way the bellhops at the Waterbury hotel in which he lived “waited upon him as if he was a monarch.”
+“Cabrera was regarded as the best shortstop in the Connecticut League,” said the Courant, which described the way bellhops at the Waterbury hotel in which he lived “waited upon him as if he was a monarch.”

 Cabrera never made it to Indianapolis and instead ended up playing for a team in Springfield, Massachusetts, where he was when the big leagues finally came calling.
 In St. Louis, Miller Huggins’ first year as St. Louis’ player-manager was not going well.
 Huggins would famously go on to win three World Series, managing perhaps the most famous team in baseball history — the 1927 Yankees — but this was his first time in charge of a roster, and the Cardinals were near the bottom of the National League.
 A scout named Tom Connery, who’d been an assistant coach in the Connecticut League, probably recommended Cabrera, perhaps thinking he could help goose ticket sales for the slumping team.
 Connery would’ve had no problem getting Huggins’ blessing, since Huggins had played for the Cincinnati Reds when they ventured to Cuba in late 1908 for an exhibition series.
 Huggins had even broke up an Almendares no-hitter in the ninth inning of one game with a slow-rolling infield single between first and second base.

-An account of Cabrera’s only MLB game exists because he had the good fortune to play against the Brooklyn Superbas at Ebbets Field — and The New York Times was on it.
-Cabrera is not mentioned by name in the paper’s recap of the game, and his inclusion in the box score is merely noted as “Cab’ra,” a common casualty of the era’s constant agate-type abbreviations.
+An account of Cabrera’s sole MLB game only exists because he had the good fortune to play against the Brooklyn Superbas at Ebbets Field — and The New York Times was on it.
+Cabrera is not mentioned by name in the paper’s recap of the game, and his inclusion in the box score is merely noted as “Cab’ra,” a common casualty of the era’s routine agate-type abbreviations.
 But he did play shortstop and bat at least once, making an out.
 While every other known secondary source lists Cabrera as having batted twice without a hit, he is listed in this box score as having batted just once, a fact that might indicate he was a late-game substitute and not a starter.
-Brooklyn won 6-5.
-(Superbas owner Charlie Ebbets, who had once sought to bring Cabrera to spring training, was in attendance that day to host 5,000 local school kids, prompting the Times to note that “juvenile enthusiasm proved the undoing of the Cardinals.”)
+Brooklyn won, 6-5.
+(Superbas owner Charles Ebbets, who had once sought to bring Cabrera to spring training, was in attendance that day to host 5,000 local school kids, prompting the Times to note that “juvenile enthusiasm proved the undoing of the Cardinals.”)

 In an hour and 52 minutes, the big-league career of Alfredo Cabrera, Major League Baseball’s first Spanish-born player, had come and gone.